Jay-Idrees/Performing-Disability-Exams-on-Veterans-for-Court-of-Law/readme.md

 # Performing Disability Exams on Veterans for Court of Law

-- The Disability exam is different from a Treatment exam in two ways
+- The Disability exam is different from a Treatment exam in two ways:

 1. The purpose of the exam is not to decide a treatment, but to evaluate for disability
 2. The audiance of the exam report is not medical professionals, but attorneys, judges, Rating Veterans Service Representatives or Decision Review Officers